Layne believes in sharing life experiences. Acceptance and surrender are two important ingredients for personal growth.

-Many of us have been betrayed at some point—by family, in friendships, in relationships, and in business.
+Many of us have been betrayed at some point—by family (husband, wife, mom, dad), siblings (brothers, sisters), in friendships, in relationships, and in business.
 As isolating as it may be to be let down by people close to you, it's important to realize that you are not alone.
-No one is immune to being let down.
-So, it's less about how you were betrayed and who betrayed you, and more about how you handle it and rebound from the feeling of being let down and the hurt of the deception.
+It's not so much about how you were betrayed and who betrayed you, and more about how you handle it and rebound from the feeling of being let down and the hurt of the deception.

 The Worst Ways Someone Can Betray You